Types of Domestic Services

 The next terms I want to clear up are Estate Manager and House Manager.
 To the outside world these roles seem the same, but they have such different capacities in the domestic realm.
 An Estate Manager is the person who will take care of all the principal’s properties.
 There is a great definition of Estate Manager in my blog, Butlers vs. House Managers.
 Mrs. Starkey of Starkey International says, “an Estate Manager is a person that manages an estate that is over 18,000 square feet.”
 An Estate Manager is usually managing two or more large houses or manors.
 Running all estates, making sure everything stays coordinated and working with all the properties.

 Now we get to the House Manager term.
-A House Manager is more hands on, running the day to day operation of the house.
+This seems to give a good picture of what a House Manager consists of: a House Manager holds the entire environment and all the people in their awareness.
+Upholding the principals vision of quality of life.
+My interpretation of that is, a House Manager is more hands on, running the day to day operation of the house.
 Making sure everything is getting cleaned, stocked, running the staff, making sure schedules and budgets are kept.
 It really depends the division of roles as to what is expected of the House Manager.
 In general, an Estates Manager is responsible for the over all big picture.
 A House Manager is just responsible for a single house and all of its details.
-See my website for a list of duties and examples of what a House Manager does, https://kellyqualityestates.com
+See my website for an example and list of duties of what a House Manager does, https://kellyqualityestates.com

 Usually there is a Personal Assistant.
 A crucial element to keep everything focused, rolling and things accomplished for the principal.
 Personal Assistants do everything from scheduling, to travel arrangements, to keeping track of all the finances.
 It really depends on how the roles are divided up and what staff are there to share the load as to what the PA duties are.